Tikubonn/cbi/README.md

 ```

 ##todo
 at now version, ## operator will consolidated tokens in anywhere.
 i want to ignore concatenation in outside of block.
 and i want to think about operator order.
-and fixed some bug.
+and fix some bug.